 To do this, you want to delete all photos, messages, contacts and personal files.
-Recycle My Cell has a tool that allows you to select your phone’s manufacturer and model and provides detailed instructions on how to clear your specific device of all personal information.
+Contact your phone’s manufacturer and you can get detailed instructions on how to clear your specific device of all personal information.

 Where can I drop off my old cell phone?